pact-foundation/pact-workshop-js/README.md

 _NOTE: Each step is tied to, and must be run within, a git branch, allowing you to progress through each stage incrementally.
 For example, to move to step 2 run the following: `git checkout step2`_

-_NOTE: Each step is tied to, and must be run within, a git branch, allowing you to progress through each stage incrementally.
-For example, to move to step 2 run the following: `git checkout step2`_

 ## Learning objectives

 If running this as a team workshop format, you may want to take a look through the [learning objectives](./LEARNING.md).